-We become witnesses to what he has done in our lives.
-We talk about it with those around us, and we carry out the Great Comission…even if we don’t know that’s what it’s called.
+Followers of Jesus become witnesses to what he has done in our lives.
+We talk about it with those around us, and we carry out the Great Commission … even if we don’t know that’s what it’s called.
 That is what followers of Christ do, even if they don’t call it by name.

-So, while there is some real concern about people’s familiarity with Scripture, the good news about the Great Commission is that the people of God, Jesus’ church, by his grace and power, are still carrying out the command.
+So, in spite of the very real concern about people’s familiarity with Scripture, the good news about the Great Commission is that the people of God, Jesus’ church, by his grace and power, are still carrying out the command.

 The good news about the good news

-The truth about the term “Great Commission” in 2018 is that it is less than well-known and declining in familiarity.
+The truth about the term “Great Commission” is that it is less than well-known and declining in familiarity.
 Barna’s research shows that the younger a generation, the less likely they are to know what it is.
 And though spiritual conversations may be happening less and less in America, still the gospel continues to be carried to the ends of the earth.

-Actually, the lack of familiarity with the term doesn’t necessarily mean that evangelism is entirely forgotten, not even in America.
+Actually, the lack of familiarity with the term doesn’t necessarily mean evangelism is entirely forgotten, even in America.
 Recent research offers hope that the Great Commission continues to be carried out, despite all speculation about its decline.